-An initial administrative review is conducted to determine compliance with requirements and completeness of the application.
+An initial administrative review is conducted to determine compliance with requirements and completeness of the Application.
 Applications will be individually ranked in accordance with the above criteria and assigned scores by an independent review panel.
 Panel members will provide individual evaluations of applicants, and their ratings will be used to produce a rank order of the applications.
 The selecting official shall award in the rank order unless the application is justified to be selected out of rank order based upon any of the selection factors provided below.
 The selecting official shall make final recommendations for award to the Grants officer who is authorized to obligate the funds and execute the award.
+The proposals, supplemented with information from the Abbreviated Environmental Compliance Questionnaire, will also be reviewed by the Federal Program Officer to assess the environmental compliance of the proposed actions.
+The Federal Program Officer, NEPA Staff Lead, or Grants Specialist may contact the program to discuss questions about the environmental effects, merit, or administrative correctness of the application, and may delay approval of the application, or impose conditions on the grant preventing funding or execution of certain activities, until all questions are satisfactorily answered.